award

 Sexual abuse refers to non-consensual sexual activity involving coercion or force exerted by a perpetrator.
 This often occurs when the victim does not provide consent or is deceived into giving consent.
 Initially, there was a lack of legislative measures addressing sexual abuse and enabling victims to pursue legal action.
 However, there has been an increase in the enactment of federal and state laws aimed at providing victims with avenues to file lawsuits and report such incidents.

-Who is Liable for Injuries Resulting from Sexual Assault?
+Who is Liable for Injuries Resulting from Sexual?

 The responsibility for sexual assault injuries lies solely with the perpetrator, who is deemed a sex offender.
 Survivors should never be held accountable for any injuries sustained during sexual assault.
 California adheres to a strict liability statute concerning sexual assault and harassment cases.
 Strict liability implies that regardless of the perpetrator’s intentions at the time of the assault, they will be held accountable.